Tidwell/aarontidwell.com-static/content/resume.md

 **Lead PHP Developer** - **Partythisweek.com** - 2006 to 2007

 Lead developer for all projects for partythisweek.com website.
 Included implementation of e-commerce presence, continual back-end bug-fixes and upgrades, server management, and front-end PHP / HTML / CSS / Javascript development.

-SELECTED SIDE PROJECTS
---

-Additional projects via [aarontidwell.com/portfolio][3] or [github.com/tidwell][1]

-**steam-web**

-The most widely used node.js Steam Web API client.
-It has been used by the passport-steam authentication library and by several community sites.
-Successfully maintained for over 6 years, continues to attract new contributors who actively submit updates and features.

-**yakbot**

-A discord-based chat bot for managing the Faeria Trading Card community chat servers.
-Written in node, uses mongodb for persistence and sockets for communicating to discord servers.
-Features usage of the twitch.tv API, fuzzy contextual search, and webscraping as a data-source for calculating player ELO rating.

-**scrollstoolbox.com**

-A collection-tracking application with a custom C# in-game mod for the Scrolls Card Game.
-Angular.js frontend for visualizing and analyzing collection information.
-Node.js backend, utilizing websockets for a google-docs-esque live saving and for receiving data sent through the in-game mod.

-**hstrny.com**

-A completely automated platform for sit-and-go Hearthstone Trading Card Game tournaments.
-Uses node.js and socket.io for realtime communications and Angular.js for a single-page-app experience.
-Successfully ran over 1200 tournaments for more than 8000 players.

 <hr />